ruby/www.ruby-lang.org/en/news/_posts/2021-12-25-ruby-3-1-0-released.md

 * Many signatures for built-in and standard libraries have been added/updated.
 * It includes many bug fixes and performance improvements too.

-See [the CHANGELOG.md](https://github.com/ruby/rbs/blob/master/CHANGELOG.md) for more information.
+See the [changelog](https://github.com/ruby/rbs/blob/master/CHANGELOG.md) for more information.

 ### TypeProf

 TypeProf is a static type analyzer for Ruby.
 It generates a prototype of RBS from non-type-annotated Ruby code.
-See [the document](https://github.com/ruby/typeprof/blob/master/doc/doc.md) for detail.
+See the [document](https://github.com/ruby/typeprof/blob/master/doc/doc.md) for details.

-The main updates since Ruby 3.0.0 is an experimental IDE support called "TypeProf for IDE".
+The main update since Ruby 3.0.0 is an experimental IDE support called "TypeProf for IDE".

 ![Demo of TypeProf for IDE](https://cache.ruby-lang.org/pub/media/ruby310_typeprof_ide_demo.png)

-The vscode extension shows a guessed (or explicitly written in a RBS file) method signature above each method definition, draws a red underline under the code that may cause a name error or type error, and completes method names (i.e., shows method candidates).
-See [the document](https://github.com/ruby/typeprof/blob/master/doc/ide.md) in detail.
+The VS Code extension shows a guessed (or explicitly written in an RBS file) method signature above each method definition, draws a red underline under the code that may cause a name error or type error, and completes method names (i.e., shows method candidates).
+See the [document](https://github.com/ruby/typeprof/blob/master/doc/ide.md) for details.

 Also, the release includes many bug fixes and performance improvements.